Professor Emeritus of Scandinavian Studies

 Kathleen Stokker has been at Luther College since 1978.
 She retired in Spring 2012.
 During her time at Luther, she has completed a beginning textbook in Norwegian (with Odd Haddal) and an anthology of readings for intermediate students.
 Both books grew out of hands-on experience in the language classroom and reflect the interests of the students themselves.

-She has also written books about the way Norwegians used humor to survive their occupation by Hitler's forces during World War 2 titled Folklore fights the Nazis.
-Humor in occupied Norway 1940-45.
+She has also written a book about the way Norwegians used humor to survive their occupation by Hitler's forces during World War 2 titled Folklore Fights the Nazis: Humor in Occupied Norway, 1940-45.
 Her book titled Keeping Christmas: Yuletide Traditions in Norway and the New Land, focuses on the development and meaning of Norwegian Christmas customs.
 Her most recent book, Remedies and Rituals, focuses on folk medicine in Norway and the New Land.

 Returning to Norway every summer, she keeps current on the language and culture, hikes in the mountains and -not least- eats Freia chocolate.